 Part 4: Permits

 Some people wrestle with whether or not they should obtain a permit for their prefab horse barn or indoor riding arena project.
-They ask themselves "Why should I have to get a permit to put a building on my own property?"
+They ask themselves “Why should I have to get a permit to put a building on my own property?” or “Do I need a permit for a portable building?”
 As tempting as it might be to skip this process, putting up a barn without the permit could be a mistake you would later regret.
 But, there’s more…

 Obtaining the proper building permit for your prefabricated barn offers protection.
 It provides peace of mind and ensures compliance with laws meant to protect you and your community.
 A permit also protects your horses by ensuring a safe ‘home’ built for local wind and weather conditions, a properly installed electrical system and more.

 Our delivery driver and/or crew foreman will not ask to see your permit before setting up your barn.
 Obtaining the permit is ultimately your decision.
 As such, you assume any costs resulting from your failure to do so.
 This could include fines, job delays or, in a worst-case scenario, a complete denial to erect the structure and costs incurred to remove it.

 - It’s the law.
 City and/or county ordinances require it.

 - A permit helps protect property value.
 If your structure isn’t documented as “up to code”, the value of your property could be reduced.

 - Building without a permit could make it difficult, costly or impossible to sell should you decide to do so in the future.

 - Permits protect you in the instance of an insurance claim.

 Where to Start: